 - The deadliest motorcycle accidents are collisions with passenger vehicles.

-- Nearly 75 percent of car vs. motorcycle accidents are head-on or side impact collisions.
+- More than 75 percent of car vs. motorcycle accidents are head-on or side impact collisions.

 - A third of fatal motorcycle crashes involve speeding and 30 percent involve drunk driving.